What Is Skin Cycling? A Beginner’s Guide to Smarter Routines

 • Expecting instant results: Skin cycling is about consistency.
 Visible changes may take time and tend to appear gradually with consistent use.

-• Ignoring irritation: If redness persists, add more recovery nights or reduce actives.
+• Ignoring sensitivity: If redness persists, add more soothing nights or reduce potent ingredients.

 Who Is This Alternative Best For?